Gastric Sleeve Surgery

 Gastric sleeve surgery (sleeve gastrectomy) involves removing approximately 75–80% of the stomach, leaving a narrow sleeve-shaped stomach.
 This smaller stomach restricts how much food can be eaten and also reduces the production of hunger hormones such as ghrelin, helping patients feel full sooner and eat less.

-Both procedures can produce significant and sustained weight loss and may improve obesity-related conditions such as type 2 diabetes, high blood pressure, and sleep apnoea.
-Gastric Sleeve surgery is often considered a simpler procedure, while gastric bypass may be recommended for patients with severe reflux, diabetes, or those requiring greater metabolic effects.
+Both procedures can produce significant and sustained weight loss and may improve obesity-related conditions such as Type 2 diabetes, high blood pressure, and sleep apnoea.
+Gastric sleeve surgery is often considered a simpler procedure, while gastric bypass may be recommended for patients with severe reflux, diabetes, or those requiring greater metabolic effects.

-Patients exploring bariatric procedures often compare gastric sleeve with other options such as single loop gastric bypass and Roux-en-Y gastric bypass surgery.
+Patients exploring bariatric procedures often compare gastric sleeve with other options such as Single Loop Gastric Bypass and Roux-en-Y Gastric Bypass surgery.
 Learn more about the different types of weight loss surgery procedures available.

 common Gastric Sleeve questions